Lost Traffic Ticket in Tennessee

-You need to contact the court that was listed on your lost TN traffic citation.
+If you need to find ticket information, contact the court that was listed on your lost TN traffic citation.
 This means, you need to know the town or county where you were ticketed.

 Once you've pinpointed the general area, call either the Municipal Court or the county's General Sessions Court.

 If you're unsure of which court to call, try remembering the citing law enforcement agency.
 If you received your TN traffic ticket from a sheriff or highway patrol officer, call the General Sessions Court.
-Otherwise, contact the Municipal Court.
+Otherwise, contact the Municipal Court regarding your lost ticket.

 Talk with the TN court clerk.
-In most situations, the clerk will be able to locate your lost Tennessee traffic ticket based on name.
+In most situations, the clerk will be able to locate your lost traffic ticket based on name.
 For just-in-case purposes, have your TN driver's license number at the ready.
 The clerk will explain how to proceed with entering your plea to your traffic violation.

 Don't hesitate.
 Act fast.
 You need to submit a plea before your traffic ticket's compliance date.
 The court will not accept a lost ticket as an excuse for not entering a traffic violation plea within your designated time frame.

-Failing to respond to your ticket may lead to the suspension of your TN driver's license and a possible bench warrant for your arrest.
+Failing to respond to your traffic ticket may lead to the suspension of your TN driver's license and a possible bench warrant for your arrest.

 (Plead Guilty or No Contest)